Gyotaku Fish Prints

 Warren uses mulberry papery as it comes in a variety of colors and will not bleed or run.
 He also uses an acrylic paint as it is non toxic so the freshly caught fish is recorded, washed off, filleted and safely consumed.

 All the prints listed below are replicas.
 Prints and home decor are printed and sold through Pixels.
-The calendars are purchased through Warren’s Etsy shop.
-Originals Gyotaku Art can be found in limited availabilities in California and Colorado.
+Calendars and original art are purchased through Warren’s Etsy shop.
 Send Warren an email if you have any questions.

-The 2018 Gyotaku wall calendar showcases fish rubbed in Costa Rica, Florida, Panama and Tahiti.
+The 2019 Gyotaku wall calendar showcases fish rubbed in Costa Rica, Florida, Panama and Tahiti.
 It is a great gift for all fishermen.
-The calendar contains national holidays as well as the lunar cycle.